Create a Watch Face Using Tag Expressions

 3. Group_ColorChange will be used as components underneath when you set the opacity of the main components to 0 using tag expressions.

-Below are conditions that will trigger the opacity of main components to become 0 and reveal the duplicated red components:
+Below are conditions that will trigger the opacity of the main components to become 0 and reveal the duplicated red components:

 1. Go to Group_BatteryLevel and select Battery Level.